 Native Hawaiian / Pacific Islander: <1%

 A Distinctive Liberal Arts College

-Pitzer is situated in the town of Claremont at the base of the San Gabriel mountains.
+Pitzer is situated in the suburban town of Claremont at the base of the San Gabriel mountains with a population of about 35,000 people.
 Claremont enjoys an excellent climate year round with skiing, hiking, desert and ocean sports and one of the largest and most electrifying cities in the world all located within an hour’s drive.
 Downtown Los Angeles is also easily reached via the Metrolink commuter rail.

 Commercial airline service is available through nearby Ontario International Airport, Los Angeles International Airport and John Wayne (Orange County) International Airport.

 If you lived on campus during the 2013-2014 year your budget would be $61,416, which does not include the cost of travel to campus.

 For current tuition and fees, please visit the Financial Aid page.

 Seventy-five percent of the Class of 2014 studied abroad.
 Pitzer has also been the national leader in Fulbright Fellowships per 1,000 students for 10 of the last 11 years.

 There are 9,278 living alumni located in all 50 states, the District of Columbia, Puerto Rico and 56 countries worldwide.